Shabnum Gul

-Shabnum Gul (Sindhi: شبنم گل) (born on July 5, 1963, in Dadu in District Larkana), is a writer who contributed 15 books on diverse subjects along with several Research papers on the different subjects.
-Shabnum Gul rendered valuable services in the field of education and served various colleges of Hyderabad region.
-She is working at present as an Associated professor and head of English department in Government, shah Latif College, Latifabad.
+Shabnum Gul (Sindhi: شبنم گل) (born on July 5, 1963, in Dadu in District Larkana), is a writer who contributed 15 books on diverse subjects along with several research papers.
+Shabnum Gul rendered services in the field of education and served various colleges of the Hyderabad region.
+At present, she is working as an Associate Professor and head of the English department in government, Shah Latif College, Latifabad.
 She has served as a Secretary at Sindhi language Authority.

 Early life

 Shabnum Gul was born on 5 July 1963 in Dadu in District Larkana, Sindh.
-Her family name is Razia Sultana but she is well known with her pen name Shabnum Gul.
-Her father Dr. Bashir Ahmed Lashari was medical officer and posted different places of Sindh.
-Her family is well read and well acquainted with folk wisdom, so that she continues that legacy in her writings.
-Her writings reflect true colors of soil and folk wisdom.
+Her family name is Razia Sultana but she is known by her pen name, Shabnum Gul.
+Her father, Dr. Bashir Ahmed Lashari, was a medical officer posted to different places in Sindh.

-Shabnum Gul is prominent Author, scholar, and knowledgeable prodigy who has contributed marvelous work in literature.
-Her field of interests are psychology, parapsychology, mysticism, social issues etc. she has worked in different genre such as: short stories, poetry, columns, essays, travelogue, radio and television plays and novel.
-Her remarkable work is comparative studies of Shah Abdul Latif Bhittai and the western poets.
+Shabnum Gul is an author and scholar who has contributed many works in literature.
+Her field of interests are psychology, parapsychology, mysticism, social issues etc..
+She has worked in different genres such as: short stories, poetry, columns, essays, travelogue, radio and television plays and novels.
+Her works are comparative studies of Shah Abdul Latif Bhittai and the western poets.

 Shabnum Gul contributed 15 books on diverse subjects along with several Research papers on the different subjects.
 She started writing short stories and columns from a very young age and started her career as a freelance journalist and her columns, features, articles and critique were published in Sindhi, Urdu and English newspapers.

 She is also radio, stage and television compare and conducted various literary stage programs till the present.

 Shabnum Gul rendered valuable services in the field of education and served various colleges of Hyderabad region.
 She is working at present as an Associated professor and head of English department in Government, Shah Latif College, Latifabad.
 She is current Secretary of Sindhi language Authority.

-She is married to well-known historian, archeologist and author Ishtiaq Ansari and they have two children Arsum Ishtiaq Ansari and Areen Ishtiaq Ansari.
+She is married to well-known historian, archeologist and author Ishtiaq Ansari and they have two children: Arsum Ishtiaq Ansari and Areen Ishtiaq Ansari.